 This definition varies, depending on whether you use the word as a noun or an adjective.
-Even though, the origins of this catchy travel word are from English, it can be traced back to Pythagoras, who first used the Greek word kosmos as a way to describe the order of the universe.
+Even though, the origins of these creative travel words are from English, it can be traced back to Pythagoras, who first used the Greek word kosmos as a way to describe the order of the universe.

 Travellers naturally feel at home in the world and the saying, “home is where the heart is” applies perfectly.

 To drift unplanned on a spontaneous journey, leaving everyday life behind and guided by the scenery, architecture, and landscapes.

 One of my favourite words to describe my travel experience.
 This untranslatable travel term perfectly describes spontaneous exploration.

 There is no strict plan, instead going with the flow away from the beaten beaten path and towards unplanned discoveries such as a beautiful sunset.